 3. Be gentle on yourself

 Okay, so you mindlessly over-ate and now you feel guilty - don't hold on to it, just let it go!
-Our health is a collective sum of what we do, and our bodies can handle a little indulgence every now and then - it's when these habits become a regular occurrence that issues arise.
+Our health is a collective sum of what we do, and our bodies can handle a little indulgence every now and then - it's when these habits become a regular occurrence that issues may arise.
 Our thoughts are so powerful and can deeply affect us, both psychologically and physiologically, so if you slip up don't beat yourself up or throw your eating habits out the window for the rest of the day - simply hop back on the bandwagon at your next meal.
-Remember - mindful eating isn't about discipline, willpower or extreme concentrations - it's just about enjoying and appreciating the food in front of you.
+Remember - mindful eating isn't about discipline, willpower or extreme concentrations - it's just about enjoying, appreciating and focusing on the food in front of you.